robertpeteuil/aws-shortcuts/README.rst

 --------------

-AWS Shortcut (awss) allows listing, starting, stopping and connecting to instances referenced by Name or instance-ID.
+AWS Shortcuts (awss) allows listing, starting, stopping and connecting to instances by Name or ID.
 Future versions will also allow referencing instances with any ``Tag`` :  ``Value`` combination.

-Note: This utility is written in Python.
-If you do not have Python installed there is a similar utility written in Bash:  `aws-quick-cli <https://github.com/robertpeteuil/aws-quick-cli>`_.
+Note: This utility requires Python 2.7 or newer.
+There is a similar utility written in Bash called `aws-quick-cli <https://github.com/robertpeteuil/aws-quick-cli>`_.

 Overview